Even-Wang/marathon/docs/docs/maintenance-mode.md

 Maintenance Behavior has the following modes:

 - `decline_offers` (default) - Marathon will decline offers for agents currently undergoing a maintenance window.
-Furthermore, the flag `draining_seconds` can be specified to cause Marathon to begin declining offers for an agent before its maintenance window begin.
+Furthermore, the flag `draining_seconds` can be specified to cause Marathon to begin declining offers for an agent before its maintenance window begins.
 - `disabled` - Marathon ignores agent maintenance windows, accepting offers and launching tasks on agents regardless of their maintenance window state.

 ## Limitations